wg-osr/walkerga.github.io/class/sp_ghoul.md

 - If you have eaten your daily fill, you are **rational**: You can use the skill from the medieval career you had when you were alive.
 - If you are hungry for 1 ration, you are **on the edge**: You can smell if there are humanoids nearby and track them.
 - If you are hungry for 2 or 3 rations, you are **feral**: Your claws inflict 1D6 damage and you can climb any climbable surface without risk.
 - If you are hungry for 4 or more rations, you are **catatonic**: All your stats become 1.
-You can't run.
+You can't use your legs.

 ## The Hunger II